About the Book

 Part 3 Creative Problem-Solving Approaches and Techniques

-Part 4 Creative Approaches in Digital Art, Design and Media
+Part 4 Creative Approaches in Digital Art and Design

 Further Readings: